collapsinghierarchy/noisytransferapp/README.md

 # NoisyTransfer App

-A simple peer‑to‑peer encrypted transfer built with **Quasar** (Vue.js) on the frontend and a Go WebSocket backend [noisytransfer](https://github.com/collapsinghierarchy/noisytransfer).
+A simple e2e encrypted transfer built with **Quasar** (Vue.js) on the frontend and a Go WebSocket backend [noisytransfer](https://github.com/collapsinghierarchy/noisytransfer).
 Users share a UUID `appId` to join a room and send e2ee data in real time.

 ## Features